cdl-geneseo/geneseo-dictionary/B/Buffed.md

 # Buffed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Buffed

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb63) on Apr 14, 2019

 AJ: Muscular, physically fit; &quot;That guy is so buffed.&quot; S94Fall 2008- 100% of those surveyed successfully identified this term.50% of participants correctly identified this term. -K.Andryshak, 2012J.
 Bloom, A-F, 2019: 40% of students surveyed correctly identified this term in this use.
 40% have at least heard of this term before, however could not identify it.
 10% of students have never heard this term at all.